SanjuMenon/infinite_ape/stigmergicai/README.md

 - Submit a pull request with detailed descriptions
 - Follow the existing code style and documentation patterns

+## Acknowledgments

+- **Gao Gui** - For ideation and implementation of the scripts in `substrates/role_loop/`, including agent creation, agency initialization, structure updates, and utility functions.

 ## Related Work

 For more information about the broader research program, see: https://github.com/SanjuMenon/OrchestrableAI/ (currently private repo)